 No Sparks, No Fires: Smoking is prohibited at parks, but that doesn’t always keep people from lighting up.
 And some people will plan a day-long hike with the intent to roast marshmallows or stay warm.
 Wildfires are no joke, and even when you think you have everything under control you have no idea how quickly a wildfire can develop.
 Stay safe, and don’t start fires or do anything to spark a fire, especially in dry conditions.

-Protect Wildlife: Whenever you are out on a hike it is important to remember that the surrounding area is home to a number of creatures big and small, from squirrels and chipmunks to deer and mountain lions, and even bears and moose.
+Protect Wildlife: Whenever you are out on a hike it is important to remember that the surrounding area is home to a number of creatures big and small, from squirrels and chipmunks to deer and coyotes.
 This is their home above all, and you are a visitor.
 When you stray from the path, you might interfere with their habitats and it can not only cause harm to them, but it can put you in danger as a result.
 Respect nature, and respect the animals that call it their home.

 Stay On The Path: Paths exist for a reason.
 They help keep hikers from getting lost, and they are also designed to protect the natural landscape by keeping people on one path.
 There is nothing worse than seeing someone walking through the wildflowers to get to the perfect spot for a photo, leaving crushed flowers in her wake.
 In an age where people are always trying to get the “perfect” photo for their social media, you might see people stepping off the paths and this is unfortunate because it is never just one person.
 As soon as one person does it, everyone does.